mythaxis/mythaxis.github.io/content/issue-24/First Breath.md

-Les’ voice cried from the hallway behind him.
+{{<glyph>}}L{{</glyph>}}es’ voice cried from the hallway behind him.
 The killing gun was pointed at Hardy now, but he stood in place, the girl’s weight a thousand tons, staring down into the shock on Mara’s face.
 Something narrowly missed his head, but his focus stayed on her.

 Then the crack of a shot too close not to flinch, and at the top of his vision Hardy saw the shape of the gunman tumbling away from him, from them, even as his gaze never wavered from Mara’s body.